lyceum-eot/course-docs/docs/intro-to-databases.md

 ---
-id: databases
+id: intro-to-databases
-title: Databases
+title: Intro To Databases
 ---

-## Introduction to Databases

 ### What is Data?
 **Factual** or **raw data** that can be stored or recorded in some format.

 **Ex:** *textual data, numerical data, voice, images, etc.*

 ### What is Information?